davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v001 captures final notes (axes, scales, etc.) from "Data Visualization with ggvis"
 * DataCamp_Insights_v001 edited in preparation for additional notes going in to a new file
 * AdditionalCoding_v001 created to start looking at card games (Three Card Poker)

+### Expansions week of 15-AUG-2016
+* AdditionalCoding_v001 adapted for baseline of 5-card games